karx/tj-dictionary/docs/src/widgets/notes.md

 ### Future?

-- Better filters e.g, source, time, keywords, content type, etc.
+- Better filters e.g, category, source, time, keywords, content type, etc.
 - Allow users to delete only their notes
 - Categorisation functionality for configuring visibility of notes (private, organization and public are some of those categories)
+- Label notes
 - Allow users to edit their published notes
 - WYSIWYG-like editor
 - Download notes